Masters athletics: Organization

 World Masters Athletics (WMA) is the worldwide governing body for Masters athletics.
-It provides a global standard of rule modifications (based upon the international rules for the sport created by the IAAF) for athletes of a certain age.
-Each individual country governs its own affairs with an organizational governing body that is an affiliate to WMA.
+It provides a global standard of rule modifications (based upon the international rules for the sport created by the WMA for athletes of a certain age.
+Each individual country governs its own affairs with an organizational governing body that is an affiliate to WMA such as Masters Athletics Federation of India (MAFI) in India and Australian Masters Athletics in Australia..

 The World Association of Veteran Athletes was founded August 9, 1977, at the second World Masters Athletics Championships in Gothenburg, Sweden.
 World masters championships have been held outdoors every two years ever since, and a biennial World Masters Indoor Championships debuted in March 2004 in Sindelfingen, Germany.
 The most recent outdoor world meet was in 2011 in Sacramento, California.
 The most recent Indoor Championships were held in Jyväskylä, Finland in April 2012.

 WAVA, as it was known, later changed its name to World Masters Athletics and continues to be the sport's governing body.
 WMA has been working to coordinate its outdoor championship schedule with the International Masters Games Association, which holds the multisport World Masters Games every four years.